mui/material-ui/CONTRIBUTING.md

 1. Fork the Material-UI repository on Github
 2. Clone your fork to your local machine `git clone git@github.com:<yourname>/material-ui.git`
 3. Create a branch `git checkout -b my-topic-branch`
-4. Make your changes, lint, then push to to github with `git push --set-upstream origin my-topic-branch`.
+4. Make your changes, lint, then push to to GitHub with `git push --set-upstream origin my-topic-branch`.
-5. Visit github and make your pull request.
+5. Visit GitHub and make your pull request.

 If you have an existing local repository, please update it before you start, to minimise the chance of merge conflicts.
 ```js